-This Altar monument was discovered in 1951 during excavations at Caracol.
+This Altar monument was discovered in 1951 during excavations at Caracol, near Caana or”sky-palace” which is the largest building at Caracol and remains one of the most significant human-made structures in Belize.
 The carvings represent two standing figures and a kneeling figure in between them.
 The figure on the right represents the ruler with his elaborate costumes and posture.
 The kneeling figure is to be beheaded.
 The framed text around the figures is shaped as a symbolic portal or way, which connects this world with the supernatural world.

 This Mayan Altar was used during the Classic period rule which was centred on the concept of the “divine king”, who acted as a mediator between mortals and the supernatural world.
-The Maya civilization developed highly sophisticated art forms made of materials that included jade, obsidian, ceramics, sculpted stone monuments, stucco, and finely painted murals.
+The Maya civilisation developed highly advanced art forms made of materials that included jade, obsidian, ceramics, sculpted stone monuments, stucco, and finely painted murals.